tyfried/tyfried.github.io/_portfolio/portfolio-1.md

 <img src='/images/sunesis.png'><br/>

 [Idealogs](https://www.idealogs.org) is a crowdsourcing project for creating [literature reviews](https://www.idealogs.org/@Enderx0) on controversial subjects.
-The goal is to provide a neutral, trusted repository of contextual information that improves the quality of our discourse.
-I wrote a more in-depth introduction [here](https://www.idealogs.org/@0x0).
-I have also developed a [proposal](http://tyfried.github.io/files/discourse.pdf) for future study of this work in graduate school.
+The goal is to provide a neutral, trusted repository of [contextual information](https://www.idealogs.org/@0x2) that improves the quality of our discourse.
+I wrote a basic introduction [here](https://www.idealogs.org/@0x0).
+I also previously developed a [proposal](http://tyfried.github.io/files/discourse.pdf) for future study of this work in graduate school; an updated version will be published here in December 2019.

 ## Motivations

-* There is a [fundamental lack of context](https://en.wikipedia.org/wiki/Amusing_Ourselves_to_Death) in electronic media.
+* **Context.** There is a [fundamental lack of context](https://en.wikipedia.org/wiki/Amusing_Ourselves_to_Death) in electronic media.
+There is desperate need for information models rooted in context, not clickability.
-* Journalism is under siege, both [figuratively](https://issues.org/journalism-under-attack/) and [literally](https://www.nytimes.com/2018/10/11/world/americas/journalists-killed.html)
+* **Public affairs journalism.** Journalism is under siege, both [figuratively](https://issues.org/journalism-under-attack/) and [literally](https://www.nytimes.com/2018/10/11/world/americas/journalists-killed.html).
+Crowdsourcing is a unique mechanism for incentivizing original, fact-based reporting while discouraging derivative, emotionally-driven clickbait.
-* A [recent analysis](https://www.nature.com/articles/d41586-018-02934-x) of how true and false news spreads on Twitter found that not only did falsehoods spread more widely and at a faster rate than the truth, but that it was humans, not robots, who were more likely to spread it.
-* A nontrivial percentage of peer-reviewed, quantitative research findings appear to be [false as well](https://blog.communitydata.cc/a-proposal-to-mitigate-false-discovery-in-cscw-research/).
+* **Truth and discourse.** A [recent analysis](https://www.nature.com/articles/d41586-018-02934-x) of how true and false news spreads on Twitter found that not only did falsehoods spread more widely and at a faster rate than the truth, but that it was humans, not robots, who were more likely to spread it; a nontrivial percentage of peer-reviewed, quantitative research findings appear to be [false as well](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0020124).
+Literature reviews are a powerful framework for making sense of complex discourse, from its least to its most structured forms.

 ## Technology Stack